huitema/rfc-eval/rfc-eval.md

 Basic production mechanisms could be evaluated by processing data from the IETF tracker, but subjective data requires manual assessment of results, which can be time consuming.
+Google Scholar also requires manual access because the site does not offer an open API.
 Since our resources are limited, we will only perform this analysis for a small sample of RFC, selected at random from the list of RFC approved in 2018.
 Specifically, we will pick 10 RFC at random between: